Developer’s guide

 To build the documentation locally you will first need to install some additional packages as described in the requirements.txt

-conda install sphinx sphinxcontrib-programoutput sphinx_issues furo
+conda install sphinx sphinxcontrib-programoutput sphinx-issues furo

 Then move to the doc directory and run: